Episode 523 (Neighbours): Impact and legacy

 In October 2006, Australia Post brought out five stamps celebrating fifty years of television.
 Network Ten's stamp featured Charlene and Scott in their wedding attire.
 In 2007, Herald Sun readers voted Scott and Charlene's wedding as their top Neighbours moment.
 A Herald Sun reporter said "No other wedding in soap history in Australia has captured the attention like Scott and Charlene's nuptials late in 1987."
 The episode became FremantleMedia's seventh most requested television clip in 2008.
 To celebrate the soap's 25th anniversary and its 6000th episode, producers decided to "recreate the magic" of Scott and Charlene's wedding through the marriage of Ringo Brown (Sam Clark) and Donna Freedman (Margot Robbie).
 Robbie said "People are saying that my wedding is this generation's Kylie (Minogue) and Jason (Donovan) wedding – that's big shoes to fill."

 Scott and Charlene's wedding ceremony has often been included in lists about the best television weddings or soap opera moments.
 It was voted the "Most Romantic TV Nuptials of all Time" and the "Top TV Wedding of all Time" in a Radio Times poll.
 The following year saw the wedding place ninth in a list of the most memorable soap moments.
 In 2011, the wedding placed third in Channel 5's Greatest TV Weddings programme.
 It also came third in Virgin Media's "10 Best On-screen Nuptials" list.
 Sky Living included the ceremony in their 2012 feature on the best TV weddings, with a reporter noting that it is probably Neighbours most iconic moment.
 After including the ceremony in their list of best TV weddings, a writer for MSN New Zealand stated that "it set the standard up to which TV weddings (and terrible mullets) are held."
 In 2019, a writer from Soap World included Scott and Charlene's ceremony in their feature profiling soap weddings.
 They wrote "aww... doesn't it just make you wanna start singing along to 'Suddenly'?
-This was a Ramsay Street classic - and we hear they're still together!
+This was a Ramsay Street classic – and we hear they're still together!
 Bless!"
+In 2015, a Herald Sun reporter included Scott and Charlene's wedding in their "Neighbours' 30 most memorable moments" feature.